g200kg/webaudio-controls/docs/example.md

 ## WebAudio-Sliders

-If no knob image is provided by the `src` attribute, a simple built-in image will be used.
+If no slider image is provided by the `src` attribute, a simple built-in image will be used.

 The direction of the slider is automatically determined by specifying the `width` and `height`, but can also be specified explicitly with the `direction` attribute.